Aetheris-Softworks/Plugtheris/README.md

 ![Plugtheris Banner](images/banner.png)

-Plugtheris is an open-source patcher for [Aetheris](#), enabling plugins, custom CSS, and enhanced functionality for your web application.
+Plugtheris is an open-source patcher for [Aetheris](#), enabling plugins, custom CSS, and enhanced functionality for your web application (Aetheris).
 Inspired by projects like Vencord and BetterDiscord, but built specifically for Aetheris.

 ---